 You'll need cable TV service or, if you're lucky enough to have it in your area, FiOS (a service from Verizon that delivers fiber optic all the way to the home).
 CableCARD technology (more on CableCARDs below) is not available for satellite service subscribers.

-You’ll also need broadband Internet service, the highest speed you can afford.
-We have Time Warner’s faster residential service.
-The download speed is decent at 20Mbps, but I’m disappointed that they still have us riding a 500Kbps upload horse and buggy.
+You'll also need broadband Internet service.
+We have Time Warner's faster residential service.
+The download speed is decent at 20Mbps, but I'm disappointed that they still have us riding a 1Mbps upload horse and buggy (still the case as of 5 Feb 2015).
 Fortunately, the download speed is what really matters with an iHTS as you watch high def TV and other video via the Web.
-Interesting—since my last speed test Time Warner’s Internet speed has improved here.
+Interesting—since my last speed test Time Warner's Internet speed has improved here.
 Now I am getting 24.84Mbps download speed, and 980Kbps upload with 25ms ping.

 In a separate article I'll discuss my own home network and the equipment I use to get strong wireless coverage throughout my home in addition to the Ethernet connections you'll want for your HTPC (wireless is not sufficiently reliable for it)...and other related topics.